Stella-Kiarie/Group-5-Project/README.md

 # MOVIE SUCCESS ANALYSIS PROJECT

 ## OVERVIEW
-This project explores the entertainment industry as there has been rapid evolving as major plays aim to produce original contents for streaming Platforms.
+This project explores the entertainment industry as the industry has been evolving rapidly as major plays aim to produce original contents for streaming Platforms.
 In the project, we leveraged movie revenue data from Box office Mojo and IMDB database to analyze the movie ratings and characteristics.
 The objective of this project is to conduct a comprehensive exploratory data analysis to identify patterns, relationships and factors contributing towards a movie success within the entertainment industry.
 The insights and findings gathered in this project can be transalted to actionable recommendations for companies within the industry.

 ## Business Understanding
 A company plans to launch a new movie studio  but has no information on the performance of various movies at the box office.
 For the company to remain competitive, the company needs an understanding on best movie performances to make informed investment decisions.
 This project will explore historical data such as movie ratings, movie revenue and movie characteristics to guide the company on which movie studio to invest in and the type of films to produce.